-A/Prof O'Grady is a general and colorectal surgeon at Auckland City Hospital, and principal investigator at the Department of Surgery (FMHS) and Auckland Bioengineering Institute.
-He has cross-disciplinary research expertise in surgery, translational GI physiology and medical devices / bioengineering.
+Associate Professor O'Grady is a general and lower gastrointestinal surgeon at Auckland City Hospital, and principal investigator at the Department of Surgery (FMHS) and Auckland Bioengineering Institute.
+He has cross-disciplinary expertise in surgery, translational physiology, medical device development, and bioengineering.

 Research | Current

-A/Prof O'Grady has broad clinical and research interests in medical devices, colorectal surgery and pelvic floor disorders, translational GI physiology, motility and electrophysiology.
-He particularly enjoys working with teams of engineers, physiologists and clinicians, in leading or collaborative roles.
+Associate Professor O'Grady has broad clinical and research interests in medical device development, translational physiology, clinical trials and electrophysiology.
+He particularly enjoys working with teams of engineers, physiologists and clinicians in collaborative roles.

 Current research activities include: